zv9games/zv9.gdext/Contributing.md

 <br/>

+### AI tools

+If you use AI assistants and agents, it is your responsibility to:
+- Carefully review and adjust the code **before** submitting a pull request.
+- Understand **100%** of the submitted code and be able to explain it in your own words
+- Uphold any copyrights and licenses.
+For more involved algorithms, research if one isn't already available in a library.

+The section _[Larger changes need design](#larger-changes-need-design)_ is even more important here.
+Dropping large amounts of code without clear design can result in your PR being closed without being looked into.

 ## Development tools

 Further information for contributors, such as tools supporting you in local development, is available in the [godot-rust book].